 Leads and cords

-Suitable personal protective equipment (PPE) used, along with other controls
+o Suitable personal protective equipment (PPE) used, along with other control measures

 Check these things when you are first setting up your site.
 Continue to check them regularly while you are managing or controlling the site.